 Family Suite – Colonial Inspired Décor

 My room was on the first floor and walking up the wooden stairs I was greeted by a long narrow tiled corridor which was wonderful.
-At the end of this corridor I was welcomed by a stunning two bedroom boutique suite, it was the icing on the cake.
+At the end of this corridor, I was welcomed by a stunning two bedroom boutique suite, it was the icing on the cake.
 This dedicated family room easily hosts a family of four.
-The décor, layout and ambiance were the reasons I hardly left this suite during my stay.
-The two rooms were separated by open door shutters which was so lovely.
-The beds were super cosy and the art work alongside the furniture made it very relaxing.
+The décor, layout and ambience were the reasons I hardly left this suite during my stay.
+The two rooms were separated by open door shutters which were so lovely.
+The beds were super cosy and the artwork alongside the furniture made it very relaxing.
 There were plenty of charging areas for my technology and there was a dedicated working desk.
-I liked how the fridge and TV were behind a wooden door, so that whenever I felt I wanted a clean slick room, I could hide all my clutter behind closed doors including the TV.
+I liked how the fridge and TV were behind a wooden door so that whenever I felt I wanted a clean slick room, I could hide all my clutter behind closed doors including the TV.

 My stay was enhanced with fluffy towels and fresh roses.
 The Puripunn understands perfectly what is needed for a luxury stay.

-The more I experience the world of smaller boutique hotels the less I want to return to my middle class way of life.
+The more I experience the world of smaller boutique hotels the less I want to return to my middle-class way of life.
 Thailand is a culture where people serve with a giving heart.
 Nothing is too much to ask or too much of an effort, especially at the Puripunn Baby Grand Boutique Hotel Chiang Mai.
-In speaking to the owner, this luxury lifestyle they have created is a passion and an art of giving and serving.
-During my stay I observed the staff building a very personal rapport with house guests.
+In speaking to the owner, this luxury lifestyle they have created is a passion and art of giving and serving.
+During my stay, I observed the staff building a very personal rapport with house guests.
 I noticed that the average guest stays at the Puripunn at least several days, some even a week.
-The Puripunn Baby Grand Boutique Hotel has its competition in Chiang Mai, but nothing comes close enough to its award winning approach of the luxury stay.
+The Puripunn Baby Grand Boutique Hotel has its competition in Chiang Mai, but nothing comes close enough to its award-winning approach of the luxury stay.
 This is why I would return here on my next visit to Chiang Mai.